Skip to main content

 Create a module

-In this section you’ll create a module that provisions an AWS Lambda Function using the terraform-aws-lambda Gruntwork module.
-This module automatically creates the AWS IAM role and Cloudwatch Log Group for the Lambda function.
-For more information about the configuration of the module, refer to the Library Reference.
+In this section, you will create a module to provision an AWS Lambda function using the terraform-aws-lambda Gruntwork module.
+This module automatically creates the AWS IAM role and CloudWatch Log Group for the Lambda function.
+For more details about configuring the module, refer to the Library Reference.

 Create the basic file structure

-First, create the basic file structure that will contain the module reference.
-In this guide, you will create a module named serverless-api which contains the reference to the terraform-aws-lambda module.
-This enables you to define the module once and utilize it in many environments and regions.
+Start by setting up the basic file structure to include the module reference.
+In this guide, you’ll create a module named serverless-api that references the terraform-aws-lambda module.
+This setup allows you to define the module once and reuse it across multiple environments and regions.

 In this guide, we will use example as the name of the environment.
 In a real-world environment, this might be dev, staging, production, or any other name.

-For Terraform, create two paths — one which will contain the reference to the terraform-aws-lambda module and one which will contain a reference to the local module (aka "wrapper module").
+For Terraform, create two paths — one to reference the terraform-aws-lambda module and another to reference the local module (also known as the "wrapper module").

 mkdir -p gw_module_guide/serverless-api/lambda